Koi & Pond Article Library Click Here

 - Kohaku is The very cult of the Japanese Koi Fish and is derived from the Japanese love of the Kohaku Variety.

-- Pond stocking NPS (New Pond Syndrome).
+- Pond stocking to avoid NPS (New Pond Syndrome).

 - Pond Stocking To Avoid Casualties.
 Stocking Your Fish Ponds is the Most Important Part of Fish and Pond Keeping.